Scottish Transport Delivery to 2031: What's the plan?

 The fifth National Transport Strategy Delivery Plan was published on 18 March 2026.
 It records progress over 2025 and planned work for 2026, including action on accessible transport, active travel, low-emission zones, public transport, road safety, smart ticketing, rail, buses and regional/local transport delivery.
 However, affordability is now politically prominent.
 The plan notes that over two million people can already travel free by bus through concessionary schemes.
 Eligible island residents receive ferry vouchers.
 ScotRail peak fares have been permanently removed and rail fares were frozen for 12 months from 1 April 2026.
 The SNP election campaign also included a pledge for a £2 cap on single bus fares.

-The programme will move from national ambition to delivery reality.
-It examines who pays for lower fares, how local bus networks are planned, how disabled and older people experience journeys, how active travel can be made safer and how investment decisions can demonstrate public value.
+The programme aims to move from national ambition to delivery reality.
+It examines who pays for the services we want and need and how investment decisions can demonstrate public value.

 Bringing together national and local government, operators, regional transport partnerships, passenger bodies, accessibility organisations, active travel specialists, climate voices, economists and delivery experts, the conference will help delegates understand what the Scottish transport delivery plan to 2031 is.